 Mascarpone Mousse @ Pichet (4 NOMs)

-Complete your French-Italian lunch with a tasty Mascarpone Mousse dessert from Pitchet one of our favorite restaurants in Dublin.
+Complete your French-Italian lunch with a tasty Mascarpone Mousse dessert from Pitchet, one of our favorite restaurants in Dublin.
 This French restaurant makes some great Italian dishes.
-Always great to see multiple different cuisines inspire and compliment each other.
-We just had to have some dessert especially after we had such a great appetizer, entree, and a drink.
-Ah, this Italian cream cheese dessert is so soft and light it will just melt in your mouth.
-As mascarpone is not as sweet which is balanced out by the caramel, chocolate ice cream, fruits, and few other sweetness goodies.
+Always great to see multiple different cuisines inspire and complement each other.
+We just had to have some dessert, especially after we had such a great appetizer, entree, and a drink.
+Ah, this Italian cream cheese dessert is so soft, and light that it will just melt in your mouth as mascarpone is not as sweet, balanced out by caramel, chocolate ice cream, fruits, and few other sweetness goodies.
 Lots of tasty things came together in this one dessert.
 So make sure to enjoy a little bit of everything in one go.
 Plus comes with a layer of chocolate mousse on top.
 This is a little sweetness of joy.

-We going nut over this Baked Pistachio Cheesecake from Drury Buildings an upscale modern Irish restaurant in Dublin.
+We are going nut over this Baked Pistachio Cheesecake from Drury Buildings, an upscale modern Irish restaurant in Dublin.
 Talk about a cheesecake that so rich it can fill you up.
-Just love everything about it.
-The melted chocolate all over, the crunchy chocolate cookie crust and of course pistachios everywhere.
-Plus served with chocolate ice cream on a side, after all, this dessert is just not heavy sweet enough LOL.
-While it’s very rich and sweet, it didn’t feel like overly too much.
-Just means it’s a dessert you should share, we didn’t though.
+I just love everything about it.
+The melted chocolate all over, the crunchy chocolate cookie crust, and of course pistachios everywhere.
+Plus served with chocolate ice cream on a side, after all, this dessert is not heavy sweet enough, LOL.
+While it’s vibrant and sweet, it didn’t feel like overly too much.
+It just means it’s a dessert you should share, and we didn’t, though.
 Because we wanted it all for ourselves and no one can’t have it.

-More pie means more happiness in the world, especially when enjoying nice Banoffee Pie from popular and quirky dessert place Foam Cafe in the heart of Dublin city.
-Very artsy and unique place that everyone must visit for a nice cup of coffee and of course tasty sweets.
+More pie means more happiness globally, especially when enjoying nice Banoffee Pie from popular and quirky dessert place Foam Cafe in the heart of Dublin city.
+It is a very artsy and unique place that everyone must visit for a nice cup of coffee and tasty sweets.
 So many choices that it was a bit hard to pick.
-Got to admit, we never had a banana pie before and it was a very nomnom experience.
+Got to admit, we never had a banana pie before, and it was a very nomnom experience.
 Just fell in love with the thick and yet soft layer of banana whipped cream on top and crumbled biscuits with toffee crust on the bottom.
-It wasn’t overly very sweet so you can totally enjoy another slice.
-Great price too for just €5 ($6) for one slice.
+It wasn’t overly very sweet, so you can totally enjoy another slice.
+Great price, too, for just €5 ($6) for one slice.
 This place came highly recommended to us by the awesome @GastroGays, so make sure to follow them for more great foodstuff.

 Bailey’s Chocolate Chip Cheesecake @ Queen of Tarts (4 NOMs)